I’d like to introduce my epic South America backpacking itinerary.

 Famous for: Quality of Life, Drinking Mate, Meat, Marijuana, Unspoiled nature.

-Route: Colonia > Montevideo > Piriapolis > Sucre > Punta Del Este > Cabo Polonio
+Route: Colonia > Montevideo > Piriapolis > Punta Del Este > Cabo Polonio

-Arriving at the port you’ll quickly see why!
-Though, definitely not one of the cheapest countries in South America.
+On arriving at the port, you’ll quickly see why!
+Though it’s definitely not one of the cheapest countries in South America.

-If backpacking on a budget it’d be best to start your South America trip itinerary here in conjunction with Buenos Aires.
+If you’re backpacking on a budget, it would be best to start your South American trip itinerary here in conjunction with Buenos Aires.

-If you’re thinking of doing a road trip and wondering how to travel Uruguay you’ll find its 660-kilometre-long coastline very appealing.
+If you’re thinking of doing a road trip and wondering how to travel Uruguay, you’ll find its 660-kilometer-long coastline very appealing.

 Famous for: Carnivals, Portuguese, Luscious Beaches, Samba, Football.

-Route: Iguacu Falls > Curitiba > Ilha do Mel > Sao Paulo > Paraty > Ihla Grande > Rio de Janiero
+Route: Iguacu Falls > Curitiba > Sao Paulo > Paraty > Ihla Grande > Rio de Janiero

-Have you brushed up on your Portuguese already?
-I have gotten by with Spanish in some of Brazil’s best places and spend many hours travelling by bus and plane around the country.
+I have gotten by with Spanish in some of Brazil’s best places and spent many hours traveling by bus and plane around the country.

-Brazil is not for the light hearted or beginner backpacker I would say.
+Brazil is not for the light-hearted or beginner backpacker.

-However, if you are thinking of going make sure you check out Rio de Janeiro as it makes a great introduction to Brazil as well as a good ending point.
+However, if you do go, make sure you check out Rio de Janeiro as it makes a great introduction to Brazil as well as a good ending point.

 Best Accommodation in South America

-Before you start planning a trip to South America I suggest you do a little research on the types of accommodation will suit you best.
+Before you start planning a trip to South America, I suggest you do a little research on the types of accommodation that will suit you best.

-If you only have 3 weeks in South America then maybe your accommodation strategy for would be different.
+If you only have three weeks in South America, then maybe your accommodation strategy would be different.

-Or if you are backpacking on an itinerary of 6 months then you’ll need to learn how to mix it up.
+Or if you are backpacking on an itinerary of six months, then you’ll need to learn how to mix it up.

 In my Smart Travel guide, I talk more about my accommodation strategy for Latin America.

 It’s best to try one of the many types of accommodation South America has to offer to get a full 360 experience.

-The most poplar is hostels which you can get for free if you know how.
+The most popular is hostels, which you can get for free if you know-how.

 Preparing for your Trip

-Starting your South America itinerary without much travel experience?
+Are you starting your South American itinerary without much travel experience?

 Don’t worry!
 I assure you that you’re going to meet many people doing the same type of travel.

-Thinking of doing something unique?
-Like glamping in the Peruvian Amazon, don’t be surprised if you find someone with similar interests.
+Are you thinking of doing something unique?
+Like glamping in the Peruvian Amazon?
+Don’t be surprised if you find someone with similar interests.

 Below I’m going to list some of the things to consider: